 Tom Wolfe Has Died

-It is a brilliant book, especially his description of what he thought those poor chimpanzee astronauts were thinking and feeling.CPAhem, over 2 years ago
+It is a brilliant book, especially his description of what he thought those poor chimpanzee astronauts were thinking and feeling.CPAhem, about 4 years ago

 Tom Wolfe Has Died

 Read "The Right Stuff" for the first time recently.
 I didn't find myself particularly invested in the Mercury astronauts' story, but Wolfe's utterly delightful prose made it hard to pull away.
 Loved the mantra-like phrases that his writing would circle around: climbing the ziggurat, being left behind, single-combat warriors, the titular right stuff (among many others).
 Coupled with the fast-talking pace and the incredibly vivid language (waters "about as clear as the eyeballs of a poisoned bass!"), it almost read like poetry at times.

 Oh, and the book was hilarious!
 It's rare that I find myself laughing out loud at literature, but Wolfe's descriptions were just so absurd and clever.

 If you can find a torrent, I highly recommend Michael Prichard's Books on Tape recording.
 The quality is low but the narration is just exceptional.